glen-mac/nalu935/README.md

 ## Warnings

-This jailbreak is a work in progress.
-Some things do not work, but most things do.
+This jailbreak is incomplete.
+This is not complete so please dont complain about it not working.

 ## Installing